-The honor was bestowed upon us by the late and great Mayor Menino back in 2002 during our first victory parade with the New England Patriots.
+The honor was bestowed upon us by the late and great Mayor Menino.
+This was back in 2002 during our first victory parade with the New England Patriots.
 The city had not seen a victory parade since Boston Duck Tours inception in 1994.
 What happened to be a helpful solution to crowd control for our fanatical Boston sports fans, turned into a time honored tradition spanning over a decade and 2 Boston mayors.
-In 2002, we started the first Rollying Rally with the Patriots parade at the Hynes Convention Center and ended it at Boston City Hall with a celebration for all the players, owners and staff.
+In 2002, we started the first Rollying Rally with the Patriots parade at the Hynes Convention Center.
+It ended at Boston City Hall with a celebration for all the players, owners and staff.

-The DUCKs were a perfect fit as a victory parade vehicle as they were originally used as Army vehicles and had great back decks that the players could stand on and wave to the crowds below.
-It was close enough to get these players right up to their fans but far enough to keep them from being mobbed by the crowds.
+The DUCKs were a perfect fit as a victory parade vehicle.
+They were originally used as Army vehicles and had great back decks.
+This way, the players could stand on and wave to the crowds below.
+It was close enough to get these players right up to their fans.
+But, also far enough to keep them from being mobbed by the crowds.

 2004 was also the year the phrase “Cue the Duck Boats” became synonomous with a Boston sports team victory as much as “I’m going to Disney World” became synonymous with sports stars at the end of large victory wins.These parades were followed by yet another Patriots win in 2005, when they were finally considered a Dynasty and one of the most winningest teams in all of the NFL and another Red Sox win in 2007.
 Both followed previous parade routes from previous wins.